Indian refiners tap spot crude market to feed increased capacity

 IOC expects to run its new 300,000-bpd Paradip refinery at full capacity this year, while BPCL plans to ramp up output at its Kochi refinery to 310,000 bpd by September after an expansion, they said.

+An IOC spokesman said his company's high-sulphur crude oil purchases from the spot market have risen as operations at the Paradip refinery stabilised.

+IOC has bought 5 million barrels of high-sulphur oil for August, he said, adding "there could be more".

-"Refiners are buying heavier grades to increase middle distillate and fuel oil yields," Ehsan Ul Haq, director at London-based consultancy Resource Economics said, as refining profits for these products have strengthened.
+"Refiners are buying heavier grades to increase middle distillate and fuel oil yields" as refining profits for these products have strengthened, said Ehsan Ul Haq, director at London-based consultancy Resource Economics said.

-Indian refiners have also increased room for spot purchases during a period of abundant supplies, allowing them to react quickly to market changes and pick up cargoes when prices are competitive.
+Indian refiners have also increased spot purchases during a period of abundant supplies, allowing them to react quickly to market changes and pick up cargoes when prices are competitive.

 IOC said in May it plans to buy 68 percent of its oil needs from term suppliers, down from 80 percent earlier.